Exclusive: White professor whose ‘I hate white people’ rant went viral speaks out

 The idle threat was nonetheless a reminder that Livingston's "I Hate White People" Facebook post has created challenges.
 Facebook removed the post, and hate mail and other issues still follow Livingston.

 "This is going to get me into a huge heap of trouble, I'm sure," he said.
-The university is considering taking disciplinary action against him.

 Harlem Shake, for its part, pointed out in a statement that it values all of its customers, but does not endorse Livingston's comments.

-"For the past five years and counting, Harlem Shake has been and continues to be an active member of the diverse and evolving Harlem community and beyond," said the restaurant's founder, Jelena Pasic, and Dardra Coaxum, her business partner, in a statement.
+"For the past five years and counting, Harlem Shake has been and continues to be an active member of the diverse and evolving Harlem community and beyond," the restaurant's founder Jelena Pasic and Dardra Coaxum, her business partner, said in a statement.

 "We proudly have diverse ownership, staff and most importantly, customers!
 Every day we serve men women and children from across the globe and mostly from our beloved Harlem community.
 Thank you Harlem for being our home and we are proud to serve you all!"

 The restaurant gave PIX11 News full access to its facility at 124th Street and Lenox Avenue for this story.

-As for Livingston, an instructor of students, he said that there's a lesson in all of this, for him, and for others.
+As for Livingston, he said that there's a lesson in all of this -- for him and for others.

-"White people have exercised power over black people for, what, four centuries?" he said.

-"So when I say I hate white people," Livingston continued, "all I'm saying is, 'Enough already.'"
+"White people have exercised power over black people for, what, four centuries?
+So when I say I hate white people, all I'm saying is, 'Enough already.'"